innolitics/rdm/rdm/init_files/documents/software_plan.md

     Next, review new change requests and problem reports that have been added since the last sprint meeting.
 Assign the issues to the appropriate release or delete them.

-    Change requests that have not yet been assigned to a release have not yet been approved, and thus any work that implement these change requests should not be merged into main [[62304:8.2.1 and 62304:6.2.4]].
+    Change requests that have not yet been assigned to a release have not yet been approved, and thus any work that implements these change requests should not be merged into main [[62304:8.2.1 and 62304:6.2.4]].
 Being assigned to the current release means the product owner approves of the work.

     Finally, assign change requests to be completed by each engineer during the following sprint.
 Add these change requests to the GitLab epic.

 3. **Process Retrospective**

     Finally, ask if there are any opportunities for process improvement.
-Typically there isn't much time left to discuss in detail, so if large changes are proposed it can be helpful to schedule a followup call.
+Typically there isn't much time left to discuss in detail, so if large changes are proposed, it can be helpful to schedule a follow-up call.

     Once a process change has been agreed upon, the project lead should update the software plan to reflect the new process.